 As part of the McGraw Center for Teaching and Learning’s Inclusive Teaching at Princeton series, the Classroom (In)Sight Juried Student Photography Competition seeks to explore campus classrooms.
 Whether they are traditional classrooms, laboratories, or multi-purpose spaces built to accommodate multiple ways of teaching, they are first and foremost actual physical spaces that have an impact on the interactions that take place inside of their walls.
 The configurations of these spaces and their histories, evident in the color of the wood, the creaking of the floors, and the changing identities of those welcomed between their walls, influence the experience of all who enter, teachers and learners alike.

-We are now accepting image submissions.
-Prizes will be awarded to the top 3 entries.
-The first place winner will receive $200, second place will receive $100, and third place will receive $50.
+Prizes were awarded to the top 3 entries.
+The first place winner received $200, second place received $100, and third place received $50.